box/box-skills-kit-nodejs/skills-kit-library/README.md

 ## FilesReader
 A helpful class to capture file information from the incoming event notification from Box and to retrieve the file's content from Box.

 #### Note: BasicFormat functions allows you to access files stored in Box in another format, which may be more accepted by ML providers.
-The provided basic formats are Audio files→.mp3, Document/Image files→extracted_text, Video files→.mp4.
+The provided basic formats are Audio files→.mp3, Image files-> .jpg, Document files→extracted_text, Video files→.mp4.
 Caution should be excercised using BasicFormats for certain large files as it involves a time delay, and your skill code or skills-engine request may time out before the converted format is fetched.

 **FilesReader( boxEvent.body ) CONSTRUCTOR**